gustavocomerlato/Movella_DOT_ROS_jazzy/README.md

 [Software Downloads | Movella.com](https://www.movella.com/support/software-documentation?hsCtaTracking=39d661fa-2ea8-4478-955e-01d0d8885f14|3ad1c7d6-9c3a-42e9-b424-5b15b9d0924e)

 - Once you download the SDK, extract the folder and go through the folder until you find ‘movelladotpcsdk_linux-x64_2023.6.sh’.
 Open a new terminal in that folder location and type:
-    1. if you want to install it in the default location that it shows on the screen - ‘/usr/local/movella’
+    1. If you want to install it in the default location that it shows on the screen - ‘/usr/local/movella’

     ```jsx
     sudo ./movelladotpcsdk_linux-x64_2023.6.sh